Still stuck? Ask a question about French grammar

 I had eaten when he arrived

-the pluperfect I had eaten refers to a time frame before that of the action of he arrived.
+the pluperfect I had eaten refers to a point of time in the past, before a (later) time in the past when the action of he arrived occurred.

-Forming the pluperfect is fairly straightforward in French provided you know the perfect tense, plus the imperfect tense of at least the verbs avoir and être.
+Forming the pluperfect is fairly straightforward in French provided you know two things:

 Perfect tensePluperfect tense